evizitei/udacity-smart-cab/REPORT.md

 to do so even though it will get hit with a -0.5 reward.
 I suspect this is because I've set the discount rate for future rewards to be 0.8, and it's valuing the future 2.0 rewards it will get for driving back towards the waypoint too highly.
-I think I should reduce the discount rate signficiantly.
+I think I should reduce the discount rate significantly.

 Additionally, it still takes illegal actions sometimes because I'm using an exploration value of 10% and so even when it knows the right thing to do, 10%